-B. On-campus courses: These may be spread over one, two, three or four semesters.
+B. On-campus courses: We have one semester-long SST unit based at GC: Dreams and Journeys, Immigrants and Refugees, scheduled for Spring Term 20-21.
+Other courses may be spread over one, two, three or four semesters.
 Select three SST Alt courses.
 See which are offered in 20-21.

 C. Short term international courses: Some May Term courses that take place in other countries count toward SST alternative credit.
 Check with the director of international education to see which ones qualify.